Select topics below to learn more about Flight Education at The Ohio State University.

 Our students enjoy all of the aviation organizations on campus.
 To learn what organization would be a good fit, visit the Get Involved page on the Center for Aviation Studies website.
 Another way to learn more about the organizations is to visit their social media pages linked on the Get Involved page and connect with the current students involved.

-YES!
-We are so proud of our students for being amazing industry trailblazers.
-There are diverse and inclusive opportunities for students to find a safe environment within the Center for Aviation Studies.
-Included groups:
+There are many opportunities for students to find a safe environment within the Center for Aviation Studies.
+Visit https://aviation.osu.edu/students/get-involved to learn more about all the aviation student organizations.

 The Flight Education program works with the university airport to provide learning opportunities and professional opportunities.
 To learn about the jobs available at the university airport, visit the airport website here.